 A lean transformation can move quickly.
-Rapid plan-do-check-act (PDCA) cycles accelerate lean adoption and productivity gains at a massive window manufacturing complex in Poland.
+Rapid plan-do-check-act (PDCA) cycles accelerate lean adoption, operational agility, and productivity gains at a massive window manufacturing complex in Poland.

 The eight plants in Dovista Polska’s Window Village make custom-order windows and doors exported to homes and commercial buildings in the United Kingdom, Germany, Denmark and other Scandinavian countries.
 The Dovista Window Village site leaders decided to start the improvement initiative in the T4 factory because productivity was languishing at 60% of the engineering standard.